Microsoft Dynamics 365 Blog

 Setting up Audit Trails for Your Organization

 Below is a general overview of configuring audit trails in Dynamics 365 CRM.
-The following actions are only possible for users with permissions equivalent to a system admin or a customizer security role.
+Microsoft now provides two primary paths for enabling auditing: the Power Platform admin center (recommended for cloud environments) and the legacy Settings interface within the Dynamics 365 web app.
+The following actions require permissions equivalent to a system admin or a system customizer security role.

 1. Open Settings, go to Administration, then select System Settings.